imranghory/urlextractor/README.md

 At some point I plan to tidy it up into a nice package with tests, commenting and a general better structure.

-:copyright: (c) 2012 by Imran Ghory
+Copyrigh 2012 by Imran Ghory

-:license: MIT Licene
+MIT license